Innovation: an all-inclusive term for introducing an entirely new solution to a problem or an approach that brings a fresh take on existing concepts.

 (Ikea’s AR app in action, source: highlights.ikea.com)

-With exceptional foresight, Ikea was one of the first to take advantage of Apple’s ARkit by launching their own app in conjunction with Apple’s unveiling of the revolutionary technology.
+With exceptional foresight, Ikea was one of the first to take advantage of Apple’s ARkit by launching their own app in collaboration with Apple.
 The AR app, known as Ikea Place, allows consumers to augment 3D models of Ikea’s furniture into their homes.
 Users can gauge how the piece of furniture looks in any particular area and gain help in deciding factors such as suitability with the style of the room and if the size is appropriate.
 It will be unnecessary to imagine the furniture in different rooms and check the dimensions with Ikea’s AR app.

 (Visitor catching some virtual butterflies at hillV2)